 - EA = Excused Absence.
-The instructor has the option to grant an excused absence.
-However, the student must inform the faculty of the reason for their absence, or no EA can be granted, and normally, only family or health emergencies (sickness) qualify. - UA = Unexcused Absence.
+The instructor can grant a student a certain number of excused absences (EA); these can only be given if the absence is unavoidable AND the student communicates with the instructor about it as soon as possible.
+All other absences (or those exceeding the number of available EA's) will be considered unexcused (UA).
+If the student has a certain number of UA's it will result in an automatic fail for the entire course (F). - UA = Unexcused Absence.
 If a student does not inform the instructor either before or soon after the absence of the reason for the absence, it is automatically considered unexcused.
 Excuses such as oversleeping, working on an assignment for another class, or another related activity do not constitute an acceptable excuse. - SA = School Absence.
 In certain unique situations, students may be permitted absences due to college-related activities (representing the college at a conference, etc.).
 All SA will be approved by the administration and will be the student's responsibility to inform the instructor.
 SA may not be counted against the total number of absences a student is permitted in a specific class.